The Bankrate promise

-A SIMPLE IRA offers a straightforward and inexpensive way for small employers to establish a retirement plan for their employees, and SIMPLE IRAs may be the best vehicle to do so.
+A SIMPLE IRA offers a straightforward and inexpensive way for small businesses to establish a retirement plan for their employees.

-With less than one-third of Americans increasing their savings rate in 2019, according to a Bankrate survey, a SIMPLE IRA can be a great way to help workers secure their future.
+A SIMPLE IRA can be a great way to help workers secure their future.
 And since employers themselves often comprise a significant portion of a small business, a SIMPLE IRA can help them set up their own retirement plan, too.
 The IRS permits employers (including self-employed individuals) with no more than 100 employees earning more than $5,000 in the preceding year to establish a SIMPLE IRA.

-Here’s what you need to know about the SIMPLE IRA.
+Here’s what else you need to know about the SIMPLE IRA.

 How a SIMPLE IRA works